iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted142004/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 2 reviews"/>
 </p>

+> This app doesn't work.
+I installed it when it first became available.
+It has never once in all that time reported an exposure regardless of how remote the exposure might be.<br> :date: __2021-02-03 23:39:55__

 > The app seems great (simple, unobtrusive, easy to use, no major privacy issues) but what good is the app if people can't easily report their covid results?
 Why haven't they partnered with testing facilities to provide this code automatically upon getting a positive result?
 I've had this app for months and haven't gotten a single notification ever<br> :date: __2021-01-10 00:52:39__

 > Adventrouous to say the least<br> :date: __2021-01-08 06:45:13__